 - Hatred and anger (e.g. due to misbehavior of the animal)

-- Retaliation (e.g., for revenge against an ex-girlfriend).
+- Retaliation (e.g. for revenge on an ex-girlfriend)

 - Peer pressure (e.g. during a test of courage)